FactsFromCats/tiktok_celebrity_blocker/README.md

-# tiktok_celebrity_blocker
+# TikTok Celebrity Blocker Chrome Extension
-A Chrome plugin that blocks celebrities who have been silent or have expressed support for Israel
+A Chrome extension that automatically blocks celebrities who have been silent or have expressed support for Israel.
+This chrome plugin iterates through a list of TikTok accounts and blocks them, one by one.

+If you want to help expand the list please reach out here or at https://www.tiktok.com/@factsfromcats

 ## Installation Instructions
 To install the TikTok Blocker Chrome Extension from GitHub, follow these steps: